 6: Behavior is now a part of culture and belief system, tool is a way of life

 The measurement of behavioral effectiveness can be applied in several layers of increasing detail.
 At the highest level, the scores can reflect the behaviors supporting the 12 elements of the Performance Culture.
-As granularity increases, the scores reflect the behaviors supporting any functional (Production, Supply Chain, Maintenance, Engineering, etc.) aspect of the organization.
+As granularity increases, the scores reflect the behaviors supporting any functional (Production, Supply Chain, Asset Healthcare, Engineering, etc.) aspect of the organization.
 APEX has the capability to measure the behavior at the functional role level (i.e., Operator, Maintenance Planner, Buyer, Operations Manager, Engineering Director, etc.) of the organization to determine sources of variability.
 The application of the tool can be used to establish baseline levels of performance, trend behavioral improvements over time, compare performance amongst assets in the portfolio, and summarize the progress of the organization towards a Performance Culture.